JTM152769/MySql_Tutorial/README.md

 SQL contains three parts:

-    Data definition language includes statements that help you define the database and its objects, e.g., tables, views, triggers, stored procedures, etc.
+    Data definition language(DDL) includes statements that help you define the database and its objects, e.g., tables, views, triggers, stored procedures, etc.
-    Data manipulation language contains statements that allow you to update and query data.
+    Data manipulation language(DML) contains statements that allow you to update and query data.
-    Data control language allows you to grant the permissions to a user to access specific data in the database.
+    Data control language(DCL) allows you to grant the permissions to a user to access specific data in the database.

-Now, you understand database and SQL, and it’s time to answer the next question… What is MySQL
+Now, you understand database and SQL, and it’s time to answer the next question…

-MySQL?
-What?
+What is MySQL?

 My is the daughter’s name of the MySQL’s co-founder, Monty Widenius.